 Synchronizing an arbitrary counter is problem where its practical difficulty exceeds its immediately-apparent complexity.
 While it is a well-studied problem in contemporary computer science, it can be largely side-stepped in this case, since computers already synchronize counters with each other in their clocks.

 RFC-6238 introduces time-based OTPs (TOTPs).
 TOTPs are HOTPs which, instead of using an arbitrary shared counter, use the UNIX timestamp in seconds $\mod{30}$.
-Since this counter contains no secret information7, it does not matter whether the counter value is private, as long as it is synchronized between the two parties.
+Since this counter contains no secret information, it does not matter whether the counter value is private, as long as it is synchronized between the two parties.

 This means that as long as the client and the server have their clocks synchronized to within a few minutes of each other, they will be able to produce the same TOTP (within a look-ahead/behind window), and the client will be able to authenticate with the server.